sassanostvar/hopperscapes/README.md

 ## Repository Structure
-[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) is a growing toolset for records management, image pre-processing, semantic segmentation, post-processing, and quantification of planthopper forewing compositions.
+[HopperScapes](https://github.com/sassanostvar/hopperscapes/tree/main) is a growing toolset for dataset management, image pre-processing, semantic segmentation, post-processing, and quantification of planthopper forewing compositions.
 The repository is organized as follows:

     .
     ├── hopperscapes